-- A: Yes, aggravations of preexisting conditions are covered under workers' compensation.
-As long as your physician says that the accident at work aggravated your preexisting condition, then you will get workers' compensation benefits. - Q: Are psychological injuries covered by the Act? - A: Possibly.
+Q: Are psychological injuries covered by the Act?

+- A: Possibly.
 Psychological injuries alone such as stress, depression, or anxiety are not covered under the Act unless there was a sudden shock or fright.
 However, if your work injury and/or the chronic pain from the injury causes you stress, anxiety, and depression, then it will be covered.
-There has to be a physical or bodily change in the body, or a sudden shock or fright that caused the psychological injury for the psychological injury to be covered. - Q: How long do I have to be employed before I'm entitled to workers' compensation benefits? - A: There is no required length of time.
+There has to be a physical or bodily change in the body, or a sudden shock or fright that caused the psychological injury for the psychological injury to be covered. - Q: I am a truck driver who lives in another state but was injured in Virginia.
+In which state should I file a workers' compensation claim? - A: Generally, you should file a claim for workers' compensation in Virginia if you were injured in Virginia.

+- Q: Is it necessary for me to be a United States citizen to collect workers' compensation benefits? - A: No. You do not have to a citizen nor do you have to be properly documented in order to collect workers' compensation benefits.
+However, you may not receive some wage loss benefits if you are not legally able to work in the U. S. - Q: How long do I have to be employed before I'm entitled to workers' compensation benefits? - A: There is no required length of time.
 If you are injured at work in the first hour of the first day of employment you will be entitled to full workers' compensation benefits. - Q: Can I get workers' comp if I'm injured as a result of horseplay on the part of my coworker? - A: Possibly.
 The law is changing so double check with an attorney.
-If both you and a co-worker are engaged in horseplay or a fight, it has been considered personal and not related to employment.

-- Q: If I'm injured while traveling to work, can I get workers' compensation benefits? - A: The answer in most cases is no. Workers' compensation does not protect workers who are injured while traveling to or from work.
+If both you and a co-worker are engaged in horseplay or a fight, it has been considered personal and not related to employment. - Q: If I'm injured while traveling to work, can I get workers' compensation benefits? - A: The answer in most cases is no. Workers' compensation does not protect workers who are injured while traveling to or from work.
 There are certain exceptions, however.
-For instance, a traveling nurse who has to drive regularly to patients' homes can recover even if he is traveling to the first appointment of the day. - Q: I was under the influence of alcohol when my on-thejob accident happened.
+For instance, a traveling salesman who has to drive regularly in his work can recover even if he is traveling to the first sales appointment of the day.

+- Q: I was under the influence of alcohol when my on-the-job accident happened.
 Can I still recover? - A: Most likely, no. There can be no recovery if the worker is intoxicated or under the influence of controlled substances and if that intoxication caused the injuries.
-If you misstepped or used poor judgment when dealing with a patient, intoxication would be the cause and you would not get benefits.
-However, if you are under the influence of alcohol and you are assaulted by a combative patient you, you could get workers' compensation benefits.
+If you misstepped or used poor judgment with machinery, intoxication would be the cause and you would not get benefits.
+However, if you are under the influence of alcohol and are a passenger in a vehicle and another vehicle hits you, you could get workers' compensation benefits.
 It would be compensable because being under the influence was not the cause of the accident.